 We only recently got our hands on this Dr. Brown's baby bottle warmer for testing in mid 2018, and we were excited to give it a try.
 It's one of the few baby bottle warmers on the market that can fit the tall Dr. Brown's glass baby bottles (see our list of best baby bottles here!).
 Using an adjustable bottom basket, it can fit both those really tall and narrow bottles, but also wide mouth bottles, and even jars of baby food.
 In our testing, however, it couldn't fit some of the really fat bottles, like the Tommee Tippee or Comotomo.
 With a design a little like a Keurig, the Dr. Brown's has a small refillable water reservoir on the side that holds enough water for about 5-6 bottle warmings.
 That's a nice touch, allowing you to fill it up once every few days rather than having to fill and empty every time you use it like some of the others that are lower down on this list.
 However, like we mentioned earlier, any bottle warmer with a reservoir system can be difficult to clean.
 In our testing, we found it to be super fast at warming bottles from the refrigerator or freezer.
 Out of the fridge, a 5-ounce bottle took about 3-4 minutes to warm up, and out of the freezer it took about 6-7 minutes.
 Another feature we liked is that it remembers the last setting you used - so if the last time you warmed for 4 minutes, it will default to that setting the next time you turn it on.
 So that's pretty convenient.
 But in our testing, we found that the warming was sometimes unreliable.
 In some cases we'd get a bottle that was still too cold, and in others it would be too hot, even when warming for the same amount of time and using bottles that were stored in the refrigerator for the same amount of time.
 So that got frustrating.
 We also found that this unit can build up scum in the bottom basket faster than many other units we tested, but realistically this is to be expected with any unit unless you're cleaning it out every couple days (which we suggest doing).
 So overall, this is a great bottle warmer, save for some little issues.
 But for only about $35 online, we are willing to deal with the drawbacks.
 Interested?
 You can check out the Dr. Brown's Baby Bottle Warmer here.

 This is a very similar concept to the First Years baby bottle warmer, but it does not include the cooler capability on the back.
 Like the First Years, it uses a little pot for warming up the bottle, rather than using steam, making it much easier to clean and maintain.
 In our tests, the pot worked really well for warming up bottles of formula or breast milk, and we never had any issues of the milk being too cool or hot after warming.
 To use the system, you place the baby bottle into the pot and then add enough water to fill ther reservoir up to the same level as the level of milk in the bottle.
 If the bottle is completely full, you can fill the reservoir up to about 1 cm below the top of the reservoir.
 It has different heat settings based on how much milk is in the bottle.
-To warm 4 ounces of refrigerated milk, we put it on the first setting and it took about 4 minutes to get it to the proper baby milk temperature (we checked it with a thermometer).
+To warm 4 ounces of refrigerated milk, we put it on the first setting and it took about 4 minutes to get it to the proper baby milk temperature (we checked it with one of our best-rated thermometers).
 To warm a larger 8 ounce bottle of milk, it took about 7 minutes on the high setting.
 When you turn it on, the light turns orange.
 But you need to pay attention to it, as the system has no auto-off function when it's done.
 Instead you need to read the chart in their owner's manual to figure out how long to warm the bottle.
 So this baby bottle warmer is pretty simple and basic, it has no timer or auto-off function, and only a couple settings for warming.
 But it's also cheap, coming in at around $35, so maybe that makes up for the lack of features.
 By the way, we found that this particular bottle wamer was able to fit our widest Tommee Tippee and Comotomo baby bottles, which was awesome.
 So you're getting a pretty versatile bottle warmer that is a bit short on features.
 Overall, pretty good for the price, but not great.